 Live free or die!
 New Hampshire’s motto speaks to its independent spirit, and if you’re after a taste of that freedom, NH might be the ideal getaway destination.
 The highest peak in the northeast is here, Mt.
 Washington, so those who love wilderness and hiking will feel right at home.
 Winter sports, plenty of lakes, and a range of small cities make NH a great place to visit.

 Vermont is a strong contender for the most romantic destination in New England, as you can’t compete with its adorable villages and perfect autumn foliage.
-Couples looking for a quintessential New England trip will want to definitely consider Vermont.
+Couples looking for a quintessential New England trip will want to definitely consider a romantic getaway in Vermont.